optimizely/aws-lambda-at-edge-starter-kit/README.md

 5. Run `npm run build` - notice that a `/dist` folder is generated.

 6. Use the generated `bundle.js` file if using Lambda Layers with node_modules pre-installed in the environment.
 Otherwise, import the `dist.zip` file to Lambda and use that.
 (TODO: Update this bullet point with correct information after finished with starter kit.)

+> AWS CLI: You can use the AWS CLI ([Install Here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)), to update your AWS Lambda function using the `update-function-code` command like so: `aws lambda update-function-code --function-name my-aws-lambda-at-edge-function --zip-file fileb://dist.zip`.

+> Lambda Layers: You can also provision Lambda Layers (TODO: Update docs regarding Lambda Layers)

+Note: CloudFront triggers are associated with only one specific version of your Lambda function.
+Remember to update the CloudFront trigger assignment as needed when pushing new versions of your Lambda function.

 ---